RMITLibrary/cdn/readme.md

-### RMIT Library Digital Learning Object Respository CDN
+### RMIT Library Digital Learning Object Repository CDN

 Place objects by type in folders by authoring mode and collection as appropriate.

 Please add a readme file for each folder explaining the folder contents.
-This could be a link to the relebvant DLOR page or metadata export.
+This could be a link to the relevant DLOR page or metadata export.

 ## URLs explained